Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/zendeskpbconfig.md

 ---

 <container>

-Kore.ai XO Platform supports integration with Zendesk Agent System to handover the conversations without having to use the BotKit.

-Please visit Deploy → Channels → Sunshine Conversations → Configurations to manage Sunshine Conversations.

-After you have successfully established a connection with Zendesk Switchboard, Kore.ai XO platform moves the Zendesk agent system into the configured state.
-No additional configuration is required.
+Kore.ai XO Platform uses the configuration that has been provided to establish a successful switchboard integration.
+No additional configuration is required to enable the Zendesk Agent system.

 </container>